 - To review the Independent Director’s re-appointment at the conclusion of any specified term of office as appropriate under the Society’s Rules in respect of retirement by rotation, and which should not exceed three years;

-- If an Independent Director has been on the Board beyond six years a rigorous review must be made, to take into account the need for progressive refreshing of the Board.
+- If an Independent Director has been on the Board beyond six years a rigorous review must be made, to consider the need for progressive refreshing of the Board.
 (In this context the Chairman of the Board is not an Independent Director).
 Independent Directors may serve longer than nine years (three three-year terms), subject to annual re-election.
 Serving more than nine years could be relevant to the determination of an Independent Director and the Committee must state its reasons for determining that the Director remains independent;

 - Set out to members in the papers accompanying a resolution to appoint a Director why that individual should be selected;